Paris terror trial opens for 20 accused in 2015 attacks

 Associated Press

-PARIS (AP) — The trial of 20 men accused in the Islamic State group’s coordinated attacks on Paris in 2015 that transformed France opened Wednesday in a custom-built complex embedded within a 13th-century courthouse.
+PARIS (AP) — The trial of 20 men accused in a series of coordinated attacks on Paris in 2015 that spread fear across Europe and transformed France opened Wednesday in a custom-built complex embedded within a 13th-century courthouse.

-Nine gunmen and suicide bombers struck within minutes of each other at several locations around Paris on Nov.
-13, 2015, leaving 130 people dead and spreading fear across the nation.
-It was the deadliest violence to strike France since World War II and one of the worst terror attacks to hit the West.
+Nine Islamic State group gunmen and suicide bombers struck within minutes of one another at several locations around Paris on Nov.
+13, 2015, leaving 130 people dead and hundreds wounded.
+It was the deadliest violence to strike France since World War II and among the worst terror attacks to hit the West.

 The worst carnage was at the Bataclan concert hall, where three men with assault rifles gunned down scores of people and grabbed a handful of hostages.
-Other attackers targeted the national soccer stadium, where the president was attending a game, and as well as cafes filled with people on a mild autumn night.
+Others targeted the national soccer stadium, where the president was attending a game, as well as cafes filled with people on a mild autumn night.

 The lone surviving attacker from that night, Salah Abdeslam, is the key defendant — but he has so far refused to speak to investigators, denying them answers to many of the remaining questions about the attacks and the people who planned them.
 Abdeslam, whose brother was among the suicide bombers, appeared wearing a black short-sleeved shirt and black trousers, his long hair tied back.